Waxweasle/Flight-finder/README.md

 ## Amadeus API set up
 1. Go to https://developers.amadeus.com/register and register for a free account.
 2. Once registered, go to My Self-Service Workspace>Create New App
 3. Copy and paste your API key and API secret into the relevant fields in the program
+4. Follow the instructions on the site to obtain your personal Token with you api key and api secret
 > API_KEY =
 >
 > API_SECRET =